Skip to main content

 Via VAAPI

 VAAPI supports automatic profile selection so it will work automatically with both H.264 and H.265 streams.
-VAAPI is recommended for all generations of Intel-based CPUs if QSV does not work.
+VAAPI is recommended for all generations of Intel-based CPUs.

 ffmpeg: